 Resources to Learn More

-Practices in Responsible Alcoholic Beverage Sales and Service Training
+Practices in Responsible Alcoholic Beverage Sales and Service Training: with Model, Ordinance,

-Report covering minimum components of responsible beverage sales programs, including the role of enforcement and a model ordinance.
+Describes the minimum components of responsible beverage sales programs and includes a model

 Talk.
 They Hear You.

-Organization: Substance Abuse and Mental Health Services Administration
+Organization(s): Substance Abuse and Mental Health Services Administration (SAMHSA)